gateway-fm/validator-kb/reference/nodes.md

 node ID, and that will bring issues during peers discovery (only one node with a certain ID could be connected to the peers).

-Good news, is that all CL nodes have a cross-compatbile way of syncing quickly:
+Good news, is that all CL nodes have a cross-compatible way of syncing quickly:
 **checkpoint sync**.
 What it does, is it takes the latest blockchain state from another node (or a file) and applies it w/o doing all the necessary checks.
 **Only use trusted source nodes for Checkpoint sync!**.